We develop advanced optical imaging techniques for in vivo

 Team: Peter TÖRÖK, Aalim

-Collaborators: Virgile Viasnoff (MBI), J-B. Sibarita (Univ. of Bordeaux)
+Collaborators: Virgile VIASNOFF(MBI), J-B. SIBARITA (Univ. of Bordeaux)

 We have designed an optical system for fluorescence imaging of a